What is the difference between Packet and Frame?

 Showing the packet format containing 4 parts - Header, destination address, source address, and Data.

-Below, we have explained the frame vs packet in detail and some examples.
+Below, we have explained the difference between frame and packet in detail and some examples.

 Difference Between Packet and Frame